lestercorderomurillo/dxkit-storehook/README.md

   }),
 });
 ```
-Then use the created hook in your components to access and modify the store state.
+Then use the created hook in your components to access and call the mutations defined on your store.

 ```jsx
 import React from 'react';